 I love essential oils.
 Can I get that T-shirt?
 I discovered them about 3 years ago after a friend introduced me to the essential oil company, Young Living and urged me to attend a class with her.
 I happily went, not really knowing what I was in for.
 I sat amazed as the benefits and properties of essential oils unfolded.
-I thought I would write a post for the person who has no experience with essential oils but is interested to start.
-I hope you find my beginner’s guide to essential oils helpful.
+This post is for the person who has no experience with essential oils but is interested to start.
+Hopefully you find my beginner’s guide to essential oils helpful.

 I had worked with many skin care lines before that had essential oils in them but they were never in the “spot light”.
 It was always some anti aging chemical that was the selling point.
 In this beginner’s guide to essential oils you will learn everything you need to know to start reaping the benefits of essential oils!